CymoP/CinemaTickets/README.md

 - Calculates the correct amount for the requested tickets and makes a payment request to the `TicketPaymentService`.
 - Calculates the correct no of seats to reserve and makes a seat reservation request to the `SeatReservationService`.
 - Rejects any invalid ticket purchase requests.
 It is up to you to identify what should be deemed as an invalid purchase request.

+---

+# Additional Notes

+## Required Technologies

+Java 17, Maven

+## Build information

+Application developed using Java 17 and can be built by using `mvn clean install`

+## Running Tests

+Tests can be run by using `mvn clean test`

+## Assumptions

+- A single account can request multiple tickets for the same type in the same request
+- Although an infant does not pay for a ticket or require a seat they still have a ticket and is counted towards the maximum of 20
+- The amount of infants does not matter in comparison the amount of adults or children provided there is at least one adult
+- Number of tickets cannot be less than 0 in TicketTypeRequest
+- Code doesn't have to be production-ready in that it does not need to have a main class, doesn't need to be containerised in docker etc